 Zarina

 Zarina Marquez, from El Paso, Texas, is the proud daughter of Mexican immigrants.
-She approaches life and work with the versatility of a well-crafted utility knife: her technological aptitude makes any digital environment her sandbox, and her cultural fluency is shaped by professional experience in Mexico, England, and South Africa.
+She approaches life and work with the versatility of a well-crafted utility knife, and her cultural fluency is shaped by professional experience in Mexico, Europe, and South Africa.

-Zarina creates mixed‑media art—watercolor, digital, pen, and pencil.
+As an artist, Zarina creates mixed‑media pieces—watercolor, digital, pen, and pencil.
 She transforms her pieces into thoughtfully designed items she’d be delighted to own herself, sharing her work with others who value the same personal touch.
+In her personal time she enjoys tidying up her living space, at-home spa days, and napping.

 Search